Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 ### Install CNC Shaft
 ![motor_plate_1_0.gif](/extruderguide/motor_plate_1_0.gif)
-- Place the MF148ZZ bearing into the hole of the printed motor plate and be sure it sits flush or below the surface of the part.
+- Place the MF148ZZ bearing into the hole of the Extruder Motor Plate and be sure it sits flush or below the surface of the part.

 ---